|

 Breast pain is categorized as either cyclical or non-cyclical.
 With the former, breast pain is the result of hormonal changes, making it the most common kind of breast pain in pre- and perimenopausal women.
 Non-cyclical breast pain, more common in postmenopausal women, is not related to hormonal changes.
 Extramammary breast pain, which originates outside the breast, is a third type of breast discomfort.

-The symptoms of breast pain can vary depending on the type and the individual woman.
-Generally speaking, symptoms include tenderness, tightness, soreness, burning, swelling, dullness, and/or aching.
-Symptoms can be consistent or intermittent and may affect one or both breasts. |
+Breast pain symptoms can vary depending on the type and the individual woman.
+Generally speaking, symptoms include tenderness, tightness, soreness, burning, swelling, dullness, and aching.
+Symptoms can be consistent or intermittent and may affect one or both breasts.

-Click here to learn more about breast pain, or read on to learn more about the causes of breast pain. |
+Click here to learn more about breast pain, or read on to learn more about the causes of breast pain.

 Causes of Breast Pain